astraio/api-docs/README.md

 #### v0.2

+* 2015-07-25 - Add note about sunsetting service
 * 2014-11-14 - Clarify image resizing options
 * 2014-11-10 - Note that update can be used to move objects
 * 2014-11-03 - Add back vanilla object stream example